Case Study / Web App Design / Bateriku

 What I Learned

-• The biggest challenge was balancing comprehensive data with simple navigation.
-We had to show enough detail for informed decisions while keeping the interface clean and scannable.
+• The biggest challenge was balancing information depth with ease of navigation.
+We had to provide enough data for decisions, but keep the interface scannable.